 Paranoid delusions, religious delusions, and delusions on other themes are also possible.

 A hallucination can be defined as "a sense perception arising in the absence of an external stimulus."
 Hallucinations involve hearing, seeing, smelling, tasting, or feeling things that are not actually there.

 The most common hallucinations are auditory, involving sounds or, more usually, voices.
 The person may hear one or several voices, either talking to her (second-person—"you"— voices) or about her (third-person—"she"—voices).
 The voices are often mocking or attacking, seeking to undermine the person’s self-esteem or entrench feelings of guilt or hopelessness.

 Voices that order the person to do certain things are called "command hallucinations."
 These can be especially dangerous, if, for example, they are goading the person to harm herself.

 Voices can be highly distressing, especially if they involve threats or abuse, or if they are loud and incessant.
 However, not all voices are distressing, and some, such as the voices of old acquaintances, dead ancestors, or guardian angels, might even be a source of comfort or reassurance.

-As I said, psychosis closely corresponds to the general public’s idea of "madness".
+As stated, psychosis closely corresponds to the general public’s idea of "madness."

 Feelings of fear and anxiety towards people with psychosis are often reinforced by selective reporting in the media of the rare headline tragedies involving people with (usually untreated) mental illness, most often schizophrenia.